HubSpot/mixen/README.md

   # MyOtherModel -> APIBinding -> Backbone.Model
 ```

-The 2kb library only exposes a single function.
+The 2kb library only exposes a single function, `Mixen`.
 This function allows you to combine
 classes together in such a way that the `super` keyword will dynamically call the appropriate method in the
 next mixin you're using.

-With mixen, when you define a mixin, you don't have to define what it is inheriting from.

 > Note:
 >
 > These examples are in CoffeeScript.
 Skip down to the bottom for a short description of how
-> this could be done with just JavaScript.
-The syntax is not as nice.
+> this can be done with JavaScript.

 ### Usage